- 12 uncooked jumbo pasta shells

 - Meanwhile, cook pancetta in oil in a large skillet over medium heat until crisp.
 Remove to paper towels, reserving drippings.
 Saute the spinach, garlic and pepper flakes in drippings until spinach is wilted.

 - Transfer spinach mixture to a small bowl.
 Add ricotta, Parmesan cheese, egg yolk and pepper; mix well.

-- Spread 1/2 cup Alfredo sauce into a greased 11-in. x 7-in. baking dish.
+- Spread 1/2 cup Alfredo sauce into a greased 11x7-in. baking dish.
 Spoon ricotta mixture into pasta shells; place in baking dish.
 Pour remaining sauce over shells.

 - Cover and bake at 375° for 25 minutes.
 Sprinkle with mozzarella cheese.
-Bake 10-15 minutes longer or until cheese is melted.
+Bake until cheese is melted, 10-15 minutes longer.
 Top with pancetta.
 Yield: 6 servings.

 Enjoy this recipe with a full-bodied white wine such as Chardonnay or Viognier.